rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 Open the KDE Connect application on your phone and follow the instructions for connecting to GSConnect.

-From the Settings dialog you will see all devices that have connected and their status:
+From the GSConnect Settings dialog you will see all devices that have connected and their status:

 ![screenshot](img/GSConnect2.resized.png)